spl0k/supysonic/docs/configuration.md

 database_uri = sqlite:///C:\Users\user\supysonic.db
 ```

-A MySQL-compatible database require either `MySQLdb` or `pymysql` to be
+A MySQL-compatible database requires either `MySQLdb` or `pymysql` to be
 installed.
 PostgreSQL needs `psycopg2`.
+Note that for MySQL if no character set is defined on the URI it defaults to
+`utf8mb4` regardless of what's set on your MySQL installation.

 If `database_uri` isn't provided, it defaults to a SQLite database stored in
 `/tmp/supysonic/supysonic.db`.